cupy/cupy/docs/source/tutorial/gpu.rst

 The device with name ``'main'`` is used as the main device.
 The original model is sent to this device, so the optimization runs on the main device.
 In the above example, the model is also cloned and sent to GPU 1.
-Half of each mini batch is fed to this cloned model.
+Half of each mini-batch is fed to this cloned model.
 After every backward computation, the gradient is accumulated into the main device, the parameter update runs on it, and then the updated parameters are sent to GPU 1 again.

 See also the example code in `examples/mnist/train_mnist_data_parallel.py <https://github.com/pfnet/chainer/blob/master/examples/mnist/train_mnist_data_parallel.py>`_.